 Nagarhole National Park:

-It houses not just multiple species of plants and shrubbery but also mammals, reptiles, rare birds and crawlers.
-With its diversity of flora and fauna, the Nagarhole National Park is one of the best known wildlife reserves in India.
-Tiger, Indian bison and Asian elephants are found in large numbers inside the park.
-Other species include leopards, wild dogs, jackals, grey mongoose, sloth bears, striped hyena, spotted dear (Chital), sambhar, four-horned antelopes, wild boars, Indian porcupine.
+It houses not just multiple species of plants and shrubbery but also mammals, reptiles, rare birds, and crawlers.
+With its diversity of flora and fauna, the Nagarhole National Park is one of the best-known wildlife reserves in India.
+Tiger, Indian bison, and Asian elephants are found in large numbers inside the park.
+Other species include leopards, wild dogs, jackals, grey mongoose, sloth bears, striped hyena, spotted deer (Chital), sambhar, four-horned antelopes, wild boars, Indian porcupine.
 Reptiles including the crocodiles, vine snakes, wolf snakes, rat snakes, bamboo bat viper, Russell's Viper and Indian Rock Python are also found here.
 The national park has over 270 species of birds including the critically endangered Oriental White Backed Vulture, the Greater Spotted Eagle and the Nilgiri Wood-Pigeon.